PawseySC/pshell/README.md

 ### Command line client ###

-pshell.py - command line client for mediaflux that uses mfclient for server communication.
+pshell.py - command line client for mediaflux that uses mfclient and/or s3client for server communication.

 It features:

 * SFTP-like syntax
 * Tab completion
-* Basic support for mediaflux aterm commands
+* Basic support for passthru commands

 ### FUSE filesystem client ###